awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ssm-association-parametervalues.md

 # AWS::SSM::Association ParameterValues<a name="aws-properties-ssm-association-parametervalues"></a>

-The parameters for the runtime configuration of the document\.
+`ParameterValues` is a property of the [AWS::SSM::Association](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ssm-association.html) resource that specifies the parameters for the runtime configuration of the document\.

 ## Syntax<a name="aws-properties-ssm-association-parametervalues-syntax"></a>